Use a Dollar Store bowl to make a brightly colored cement bird bath.

 I even ventured a little out of my norm here and painted this cement bird bath, because not only is it painted, but I actually followed through with a bright color, but I made it blue instead of orange or yellow.
 Wow, I went out on limb with this one. ;0} I hope you enjoy this little Dollar Tree DIY.

 Some of the links on this page have been provided as a convenience for finding materials.
 These links may also be affiliate links, meaning if you purchase something, I receive a commission, at no extra cost to you.
 The fees help me with my costs to keep the blog running.
 I only recommend products I’ve used and loved, unless otherwise stated.
+Also, for each project, I do lots of tests and if a material or tool doesn’t work, I won’t list it.
 Click here to read my full disclosure policy.

 - (2) Petal shaped plastic moulds (chip dip bowl)- from Dollar Tree